Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Scenarios for geographic load shifting

 As illustrated in Fig. \ref{fig_solar_1}, at any point in time there will always be two data centres with low CI and two with high CI.
 Fig. \ref{fig_solar_1}(a) shows the generation for every data centre in every 8-hour timespan; Fig. \ref{fig_solar_1}(b) shows that we can reorder this so that it corresponds to an equivalent load shifting model where 50 MW is moved from a high CI location to low CI one (so 100 W in total) all of the time, even though in reality we will move the load 2/3 of the time and to different sites.
 In other words, we can model this 4-site scenario using an equivalent 2-site scenario as used in our model.
 We use the average CI for the three high-emission regions for $CI_{hi}$.
 This is an optimal scenario as we can always move the maximum load.

-As formulated, the scenario is overly optimistic as it assumes that in all three countries the sun will shine eight hours a day year round.
-This would be 2,920 hours of sunshine per year.
-For our example, in the UK, the average number of hours of sunshine per year is 1,524 hours \cite{metofficeSunshine}; in the US it is 2,627 hours (average over all states) \cite{noaaSunshine} and in Germany it is 1,665 hours \cite{DeWetterSunshine}.
+As formulated, the scenario is overly optimistic as it assumes that in all three countries the sun will shine eight hours a day year round or 2,920 hours of sunshine per year.
+For this scenario, in the UK, the average number of hours of sunshine per year is 1,524 hours \cite{metofficeSunshine}; in the US it is 2,627 hours (average over all states) \cite{noaaSunshine} and in Germany it is 1,665 hours \cite{DeWetterSunshine}.
 For France, there is of course no such correction, so the average number of hours is $(h_{US}+h_{UK}+h_D+3.h_F)/6=0.83$.
 We correct for this by reducing the fraction of the time that the workload can be moved, $\beta$, by this factor.
 Furthermore, the scenario assumes that there is at all times a data centre in a region where the sun shines.
 If we have two data centres in Europe and one in the US, this is not the case.
 (We exclude the one in France as it is always low-CI because of the nuclear power.)
 Excluding Hawaii, US time ranges from UTC-8 to UTC-4.
 So we will assume the US data centre to be on UTC-6; Europe is on UTC+1.

-For the purpose of illustration, in Fig. Fig. \ref{fig_solar_2} we simplify this to no overlap between the US, the UK and Europe (i.e. we assume the entire US is on UTC-8 and Europe is on UTC).
-Then there is an 8-hour period where one out of three data centres is in a low emissions region, another with two and another with none, as illustrated in Fig. \ref{fig_solar_2}.
+As illustration, in Fig. \ref{fig_solar_2} we simplify to no overlap between the US, the UK and Europe (i.e. we assume the entire US is on UTC-8 and Europe is on UTC).
+Then there is one 8-hour period where one out of three data centres is in a low emissions region, one with two and another with none, as illustrated in Fig. \ref{fig_solar_2}.
 In the first period, we can move 100 MW; in the second and third period, we can only move 50 MW, so in total we can only move 200 MW rather than 300 MW.
 In practice, there will be 2 hours overlap between the US and the UK and 1 hour non-overlap between Germany and the UK, so that the final factor is not 2/3 but 5/8.
 We account for this further correcting $beta$ to $0.52$.